agdturner/mxg/README.md

 ```
 After adding, committing and pushing `dist/0.2`, the online version and PWA were automatically (but perhaps not instantaneously) became available at:
 [https://agdturner.github.io/mxg-pwa/dist/0.2](https://agdturner.github.io/mxg-pwa/dist/0.2)

+### Trouble shooting
+- Try deleting the `node_modules` directory and the `.parcel-cache` and building and launching again.
+  - This will recreate these things which are built and puposefully not contained in the repository.
+    - They should be built/installed for your particular set up...
+- A machine reboot may help...
+- If issues persist, please do not struggle and communicate with the main developer...
+  - The set up for users and developers is intended to be a simple process with a minimal set of steps...